Cornell-MAE-UG/sp26-portfolio-markhnguyen27/_projects/2026-nutcracker-modeling.md

 ## Overview

-For a class, we were asked to design our own Nutcracker.
-This design was to both calculate the machanical advantage of a device through set parameters, but also develop and analyze if intial design concepts were feasible.<br>
+For a class, we were asked to design our own nutcracker.
+This design was intended to both calculate the mechanical advantage through set parameters and develop and analyze initial design concepts for feasibility.

-Simple geometry assumptions were made for the sake of simplifying the task. <br>
+Simple geometry assumptions were made for simplicity.

-After designing our original nutcracker, we were then tasked with altering the design of our nutcracker to utilize a Linear Actuator in some capacity.<br>
+After designing our original nutcracker, we were then tasked with altering the design to utilize a linear actuator in some capacity.
 <img
   src="{{ '/assets/images/nutcracker_problem.png' | relative_url }}"
   alt="Nutcracker Problem"